FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 #### Attributes

--    `file<nowiki>=</nowiki>"FILE"`(optional): A path relative to the `package.xml` file containing the full license text.
+-    `file<nowiki>=</nowiki>"FILE"`(optional)   * A path relative to the `package.xml` file containing the full license text.
 Many licenses require including the license text when redistributing the software.
-E.g. the Apache License, Version 2.0 states in paragraph 4.1: \"You must give any other recipients of the Work or Derivative Works a copy of this License\"
+E.g. the Apache License, Version 2.0 states in paragraph 4.1   * \"You must give any other recipients of the Work or Derivative Works a copy of this License\"

 ###

 REQUIRED

 The  tag describes the actual contents of the package.
 It has no attributes, and contains any number of children.
 Those children can have arbitrary tag names, only some of which may be recognized by FreeCAD.
 FreeCAD currently supports \"workbench\", \"macro\", and \"preferencepack\" elements.
 Each child is then defined recursively by this standard, containing any or all of the elements allowed for the root  node.
-For example:
+For example   *